nikitran/android-fun-course/README.md

 # Android Fun Course

+Teaching a beginners course on Android development in the following topics

 ----------- Unit 1: Get started -----------

 This unit covers installing Android Studio, understanding project structure, building your first app, creating activities, testing your apps, and using the Android Support Library.